Troubleshooting

 # Test HTTP latency

-time curl http://resonate-server:8001/healthz
+time curl -s http://resonate-server:8001/health

-High database load
+High database load#

 Symptoms: